Esri/data-collection-ios/README.md

 ## Get started

-You will need [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A) (v100.10 or later) installed locally.

-The *Data Collection app* incorporates the [ArcGIS Runtime Toolkit for iOS](https://github.com/Esri/arcgis-runtime-toolkit-ios) (v100.10 or later) for additional functionality.
+Make sure you've installed XCode and the ArcGIS Runtime SDK for iOS and that they meet these [requirements](#requirements).

 Note that the 100.10 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
 It also changes the location of the installed framework file and removes the need for the `strip-frameworks.sh` Build Phase.
 These changes have been incorporated in the lastest release of the *Data Collection app*.